ria-ahyoung/medium-trends-daily/readme.md

 ✍️ **posted by `Mindfire Solutions`**

 <blockquote>Learning today is no longer limited to books and classroom boards.
 Students prefer simple, visual, and easy ways to understand lessons…
 Continue reading on Medium »</blockquote>

-<h3>6.
-7 JavaScript APIs Every Developer Should Know Before 2027 - <a href="https://medium.com/codetodeploy/7-javascript-apis-every-developer-should-know-before-2027-ee5b0a00f82f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>The browser is far more powerful than most developers realize.
-Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-Full Stack Developer vs Software Tester: Which IT Career is Right for You in Pune?
-(2026) - <a href="https://medium.com/@krutika.cybersuccess/full-stack-developer-vs-software-tester-which-it-career-is-right-for-you-in-pune-2026-9d010c8b9d3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishal Pawar`**

-<blockquote>Every year, thousands of students and fresh graduates in Pune face the same crossroads: should I become a Full Stack Developer or a…
-Continue reading on Medium »</blockquote>

 <br/>